Breast Reconstruction Overview

 The Breast Reconstruction Procedure

 Regardless of which method is used to reconstruct your breasts, the overall process is relatively similar.
 For most patients, general anesthesia is used.
 The entire procedure can take anywhere from one to six hours, depending on the extent of the reconstruction and whether it can use implants or your own natural tissues.
 Implant reconstructions often require the use of tissue expanders, which requires a second surgery to remove the expanders and place the long-term implants in their place.
 On the other hand, natural tissue reconstructions can typically be completed in just one procedure.

 The size of the incisions necessary for a breast reconstruction in Houston can vary depending on the type of work done, as well as the size and shape of the individual woman.
 During the course of the reconstruction surgery, our experienced surgeons evaluate the remaining tissues surrounding the breast area to ensure there are no abnormalities that need to be excised.
 Upon completing the surgery, drains may be placed for several days, after which they are removed in our office under local anasthesia.

 The Recovery Process

 Recovery time is dependent on which type of surgery you have performed.
 The tissue expander/implant process has a shorter recovery time from surgery but requires a two-step process.
-The DIEP flap surgery requires a longer recovery time but uses your own tissue, which lessens the need for possible revisional surgery that is likely with an implant reconstruction in the long term.
+The DIEP flap breast reconstruction surgery requires a longer recovery time but uses your own tissue, which lessens the need for possible revisional surgery that is likely with an implant reconstruction in the long term.
 During your preoperative preparation process at Texas Center for Breast and Body, we ensure that you have all the information and instructions you need to have a successful outcome from your surgery.

 Contact us to discuss the possibilities of breast reconstruction in Houston, particularly after a mastectomy.